gamblevore/speedie/Documentation/jbin.md

 ### Transparent binary handling

-Just remember, jbin is always parseable by jeebox.
+jbin is always parseable by jeebox.
 So you have nothing to lose and no extra steps to do, just to parse some jbin.
 You literally call the same `string.parse` and jeebox will recognise the `jbin` header and parse it.

 #### Jbin advantages to Jeebox